gshanemiller/rdpmc/doc/pmu.md

 by one per counter.
 Figure 19-6 IR p705 gives the MSR bit specification.
 Most of the bits are explained earlier in IR 19.2.1.1 p698 PMU version 1.
 Bit 21 added in PMU version 3 is found IR 19.2.3 p705.
 Skylake runs PMU version 4.
-Therefore we also check PMU Version version 4 IR section be sure the register format and/or MSR value hasn't changed It hasn't expect for bit 21.
+Therefore we also check PMU Version version 4 IR section be sure the register format and/or MSR value hasn't changed It hasn't expect for bit 21 which was added.
 Setting 0 into MSR 186h will turn off programmable counter 0 because bit-22 (EN enable counter) is cleared.
 As such the rest of the values don't matter:

 ```
 +----------------+-----------+-----------------+